baychub/cb-gsg/Getting Started.md

 2. If you provided your own gateway PC, carry out all of the following steps.

 ### Install prerequisites (not needed for RDK)
-1. Run these commands to get software required for building the gateway application.
+1. Run these commands to get software required for building the gateway application. *--((HTML version of the GSG will need to remove the automatic coloring for git, which is misleading.))*
 ```
 #-- install development dependencies
 sudo apt-get install default-jdk git gradle
 ```
-2. Run these commands to get software required for the gateway to communicate.
+2. Run these commands to get software required for the gateway to communicate. *--((HTML version of the GSG will need to remove the automatic coloring for ssh, which is misleading.))*
 ```
 #-- install runtime dependencies
 sudo apt-get install mosquitto mosquitto-clients avahi-daemon ntp ssh